Report and Document Layouts Overview

 In Business Central, the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

-In particular, a report layout sets up the following:
+In particular, a report layout sets up the following things:

 - The label and data fields to include from the dataset of the Business Central report.

-- The text format, such as font type, size, and color.
+- The text format, such as font type, size, and colour.

 - The company logo and its position.